kubernetes/website/content/en/docs/reference/command-line-tools-reference/kube-apiserver.md

 <td colspan="2">--service-account-signing-key-file string</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Path to the file that contains the current private key of the service account token issuer.
-The issuer will sign issued ID tokens with this private key.
-(Requires the 'TokenRequest' feature gate.)</td>
+The issuer will sign issued ID tokens with this private key.</td>
 </tr>

 <tr>